Yusuf and Zulaikha: Jami

-In 1483 AD, the renowned poet, Jami, wrote his interpretation of the allegorical romance and religious texts of Yusuf and Zulaikha.
+In 1483 AD, the renowned poet Jami wrote his interpretation of the allegorical romance and religious texts of Yusuf and Zulaikha.
 It became a classical example and the most famous version of Sufi interpretation of Qur’anic narrative material.
-Jami’s example shows how a religious community takes a story from a sacred text and appropriate it in a religious-socio-cultural setting that is different from the original version.
+Jami's example shows how a religious community takes a story from a sacred text and appropriate it in a religious-socio-cultural setting that is different from the original version.
 Therefore, it is known as a masterpiece of Sufi mystical poetry.
+As well as being available in a scholarly edition of the Persian, the work has been translated into German, French, Russian, and English.

 Jami opens the poem with a prayer.
-In the narrative, Yusuf is an incredibly handsome young man.
-Due to his beauty, he became a victim of his brothers’ jealousy because Yusuf was so beautiful he had an influence on everyone that met him.
-The brothers take him to be sold to the in a slave market in Egypt.
-Jami shows that Yusuf’s brothers’ greed is not how to live a Sufi life.
+In the narrative, Yusuf is a uniquely handsome young man, so beautiful he has an influence on everyone that meets him.
+Due to his beauty, he becomes a victim of his brothers' jealousy, and they take him to be sold to the in a slave market in Egypt.
+Jami shows that Yusuf's brothers' greed is not how to live a Sufi life.
 Yusuf is put up for sale and astounds everyone with his beauty.
 This causes a commotion in the market and the crowd starts bidding for him.
-Zulaikha, the rich and beautiful wife of Potiphar, sees him and is struck by Yusuf’s beauty.
-She outbids everyone and buys him.
+Zulaikha, the rich and beautiful wife of Potiphar, sees him and, struck by Yusuf's beauty, outbids everyone and buys him.

-For years, Zulaikha suppressed her desire for Yusuf until she could not resist it any longer.
-She ends up attempting to seduce Yusuf.
-When Potiphar found out, he sent Yusuf to prison causing Zulaikha to live with extreme guilt.
-One day while in prison, Yusuf was able to interpret the Pharaoh’s dream, and thus, the Pharaoh made Yusuf chief of all his treasures.
-Because of this, Yusuf was able to meet with Zulaikha.
-He saw that she still had love for him and was miserable.
-He took her in her arms and prayed to God.
-The prayer and the love Yusuf and Zulaikha had for each other attracted a blessing from God.
-Restoring youth and beauty to Zulaikha.
-They got married and lived happily.
+For years, Zulaikha suppresses her desire for Yusuf until she can resist it no longer and she attempts to seduce him.
+When Potiphar finds out, he sends Yusuf to prison, causing Zulaikha to live with extreme guilt.
+One day while in prison, Yusuf proves able to interpret the Pharaoh's dream, and thus the Pharaoh makes Yusuf his treasurer.
+Because of this, Yusuf is able to meet with Zulaikha.
+He sees that she still loves him and is miserable.
+He takes her in his arms and prays to God.
+The prayer and the love Yusuf and Zulaikha have for each other attracts a blessing from God, who restores youth and beauty to Zulaikha.
+The couple marry and live thereafter.

-What the audience learns from this story is that God’s beauty appears in many forms and that Zulaikha’s pursuit of love from Yusuf is, in fact, the love and pursuit of God.
-In Jami’s version, Zulaikha is the main character and even more important thematically and narratively than Yusuf.
+What the audience learns from this story is that God's beauty appears in many forms and that Zulaikha's pursuit of love from Yusuf is, in fact, the love and pursuit of God.
+In Jami's version, Zulaikha is the main character and even more important thematically and narratively than Yusuf.
 Yusuf, on the other hand, is a two-dimensional character.
-Another difference in Jami’s version is that the overwhelming majority of the story is unrelated to the Qur’an.
+Another difference in Jami's version is that the overwhelming majority of the story is unrelated to the Qur’an.
 Finally, Jami claims that his inspiration to write this version of the story comes from love.